 - Peripheral vascular disease or a history of it

 - Skin ulcers often caused by vascular disease or diabetes

 - Administration of steroids which control the immune system

 Some patients also experience joint pain and nausea.

-The important factors in the diagnosis of Cellulitis are presence of typical symptoms, local characteristics of the affected area, laboratory tests and systemic signs such as fever, chills and leucocytosis.
-Your doctor can also recommend skin biopsy in some cases to confirm the diagnosis.
+The important factors in the diagnosis of Cellulitis are the presence of typical symptoms, local characteristics of the affected area, laboratory tests, and systemic signs such as fever, chills, and leucocytosis.
+Your doctor can also recommend a skin biopsy in some cases to confirm the diagnosis.

 Doctors usually prescribe antibiotics (oral fluoroquinolones) as a first-line treatment.
 If this does not work, intravenous antibiotics can also be prescribed.
 Clinical judgement is based on patient risk factors and severity of symptoms.

 Usually, it takes around 7 to 10 days of antibiotic treatment to cure cellulitis.
 It may take longer in some severe cases.
 A chronic disease or a weak immune system can delay recovery.

 Rarely, complications can occur when the infection grows to other parts of the body.
 This cannot be treated without a hospital admission and intravenous administration of drugs.